Back to blog

 If so, the person shows leadership potential, because leadership is all about effective communication.
 You’ve seen this employee in action, and have a good idea of what their strengths and weaknesses are.
 If communication is one of them—they tend to be social at group events, often organize fun shindigs in the office, or are always the first person to answer a group email—then they may be one of the top candidates.

 It’s also important for leaders to recognize others and show appreciation for hard work.
-Only 41% of employees feel recognized at their desired frequency and 60% feel their managers don’t recognize them enough.
 Recognition goes a long way and understanding the importance of employee recognition can positively impact employee engagement levels.

 3. Vision